Sitting in a hockey locker room, Steve Chase became the latest die-hard fan fed up with the NHL lockout.

 He made a video and started a Facebook page, urging fans to click the "like" button and join the cause.
 More than 11,000 angry fans have joined since the weekend, a puck drop in the circle compared to the millions of fans who attend games, but the latest small sign fans won't again be easily won back.

 "People are trying to crush the NHL," Chase said.
 "That's not our goal.
 Our goal is just to get hockey back.
-Hopefully somebody, somewhere cares about this and decides, `Guys, we've got to get back and talk.'
+Hopefully somebody, somewhere cares about this and decides, 'Guys, we've got to get back and talk.'
 The fans are right.

 "They're fighting over our money."

-The days of letter writing and 30-second phone calls to sports radio stations have ballooned to steady streams of hashtags, Facebook posts and homemade videos from fans who just want to come in from the cold of this labor battle and watch their slap shots and saves.
+The days of letter writing and 30-second phone calls to sports radio stations have ballooned to steady streams of hashtags, Facebook posts and homemade videos from fans who just want to come in from the cold of this labour battle and watch their slap shots and saves.
 They are exasperated over a work stoppage with no end in sight and little regard for the fans.

 "I don't blame anyone for being frustrated with this process," Crosby said.
 "Everyone's got to be frustrated with the way this has gone.
 It's pretty easy for everyone involved to feel that way."